abhishek-kumar-code/Redfish_Public/Specification.md

 ##### URIs for OEM resources

 Companies, OEMs, and other organizations can define additional resources and link to them using a `NavigationProperty` from an [Oem property](#oem-property) found in a standard Redfish Resource.
-In order to avoid URI collisions with other OEM resources and future Redfish standard resources, the URIs for OEM resources should be in the form of:
+In order to avoid URI collisions with other OEM resources and future Redfish standard resources, the URIs for OEM resources shall be in the form of:

 ` *BaseUri*/Oem/*OemName*/*ResourceName*`